+The new generation has also managed

+to quietly coax and encourage those in

+their 50s onwards to use phones without

+buttons and also social media.
+Reports

 The idea of augmented reality in shopping is not new.
-It started as prototypes no less than six years ago.
-However, in the past year, people have started to take notice of augmented reality.
-The word "augment" is defined as adding value, hence an augmented reality would mean adding value to the reality we have today.
+It started as prototypes

+no less than six years ago.
+However, in

+the past year, people have started to take

+notice of augmented reality.
+The word

+"augment" is defined as adding value,

+hence an augmented reality would

+mean adding value to the reality we

+The most significant use

+of augmented reality is the

+where many

+phenomenal "Pokemon

+people, regardless of age, would have

+that app on their

+smartphones.